-Top Ways to Save Money
+Top Ways to Save Money on Maui

 Here are 10 tips on how to save money while vacationing in Maui, Hawaii.

-#1 Get a Kitchen
+#1 Get A Kitchen

 Some resorts and hotels have small kitchen areas and most all house or condo rentals have them.
-The reason this is #1 is because if you eat out for every meal, it'll be one of your biggest expenses.
-We love eating out, and if you do too, at least consider making packed lunches for when you're exploring, or better yet eat out for lunch and stay in for dinner (dinner is usually much more expensive.)
+The reason this is #1 is that if you eat out for every meal, it’ll be one of your biggest expenses.
+We love eating out, and if you do too, at least consider making packed lunches for when you’re exploring, or better yet eat out for lunch and stay in for dinner (dinner is usually much more expensive.)
 We really like Maui Grocery Service for stocking your fridge before arriving with exactly what you want.
 You can choose exactly what you want beforehand, then have them deliver and put things away for you.
 Use the coupon code: MAUIWEB to get $10 off your first order.

 #2 Arrive Off-Season

-#3 Travel in Groups
+#3 Travel In Groups

 If you travel with another couple or another family, you can rent a house together and share vehicles.
 This saves beaucoup bucks.
 This also gives you a chance to get to know people better.
-Other than vehicle and accommodations, you can also save on groceries by buying in larger quantity and sharing.
-This is not always the ideal situation, so make sure you do this with people that are easy to be with and aren't too anal about splitting costs.
+Other than vehicle and accommodations, you can also save on groceries by buying in larger quantities and sharing.
+This is not always the ideal situation, so make sure you do this with people that are easy to be with and aren’t too anal about splitting costs.
 Inevitably, one group will pay more than the other in the end.
-It's impossible to break costs exactly down the middle, so be willing to take on more cost without fussing.
-You'll still save a lot more than being on your own.
+It’s impossible to break costs exactly down the middle, so be willing to take on more costs without fussing.
+You’ll still save a lot more than being on your own.